-Arabella also divulged that this is partially due to the fact that the product is organic, and not a danger to either Prince George or Princess Charlotte.
+Arabella also divulged that this is partially due to the fact that the product is organic, and not a danger to either Prince George, Princess Charlotte or Prince Louis.

 "Kate is very cautious of products and treatments," a source revealed. '"Baby's health comes first."

 With the price of face clothes starting below £1 ($1.40), and Kate's favorite Rosehip oil retailing around £19.50 ($27), it appears it's never been easy, or cheaper, to try out the Duchess of Cambridge's simple skincare routine at home.

 Amy Hunt is an experienced digital journalist specialising in homes, interiors and hobbies.
 She began her career working as the features assistant at woman&home magazine, before moving over to the digital side of the brand where she eventually became the Lifestyle Editor up until January 2022.
 Amy won the Digital Journalist of the Year award at the AOP Awards in 2019 for her work on womanandhome.com.